In Michigan, Obama defends auto bailout and touts trade

-ORION TOWNSHIP, Michigan With support from the South Korean president, President Barack Obama sought on Friday to reassure U.S. auto workers that a new trade pact between the two countries would not cost Americans jobs.
+ORION TOWNSHIP, Mich., Oct 14 With support from the South Korean president, President Barack Obama sought on Friday to reassure U.S. auto workers that a new trade pact between the two countries would not cost Americans jobs.

 South Korean President Lee Myung-bak, sporting a Detroit Tigers baseball cap, got a standing ovation from auto workers when he offered a "promise" that the accord that some labor leaders have been wary of would not harm U.S. employment.